Incorporating Humor into Your Writing

 This workshop provided a beginning writer like me with precious tips and takeaways for ensuring success with grammar, punctuation and proofreading skills.
 An absolute must for my manuscript. ~Marie Timlin

-Characters are the key to adding humor to any story, so in order to add (or increase) humor in your writing, you need to focus on how you develop your characters.
-We’ll study what psychologists have identified as the Big Five Model of Personality to help create relatable characters, consider some common romance tropes and which character flaws fuel them, discuss the importance of backstory as it relates to your character’s flaws, and how these flaws are used to complete your character’s arc for a satisfying ending to your story.
+Characters are the key to writing a compelling story, so it is imperative that you focus on how you develop your characters.
+We’ll study what psychologists have identified as the Big Five Model of Personality to help create relatable characters, consider some common romance tropes and which character flaws fuel them, talk about how to give your characters a sense of humor, discuss the importance of backstory as it relates to your character’s flaws, and how these flaws are used to complete your character’s arc for a satisfying ending to your story.
 We’ll discuss examples from television, movies, and books to reinforce the lessons.

 All of the exercises helped me better understand the characters in my own story, and as a result, I believe their motivations will be clearer, and they will be more relatable to the reader. ~Barbara Hoyt